Maria Lindh

-Ida Maria Christina Lindh (born 29 September 1993) is a retired Swedish ice hockey forward.
+Ida Maria Christina Lindh (born 29 September 1993) is a Swedish former ice hockey player.
+Her position was forward.

 International career

 Lindh was selected for the Sweden women's national ice hockey team in the 2014 Winter Olympics.
 She played in all six games, recording two assists.

 Lindh made one appearance for the Sweden women's national under-18 ice hockey team, at the IIHF World Women's U18 Championships in 2011.

 Career statistics

 Club statistics

 Note: Riksserien changed its name to the SDHL in 2016.